 If the Global Menu is disabled, open the Product Menu and, under the Site Menu, go to Content → Content Dashboard.

-You can see different areas in the Content Dashboard page.
+You can see different areas on the Content Dashboard page.

 The Content Audit Tool (1) is the graphical area at the top of the page.
 It shows metrics for the Vocabularies and Categories you define in Liferay.
 You can include and combine your global Vocabularies here, and filter the Categories to analyze your data in different ways.

-From the Contents list, you can access the Information and Content Performance sidebars (3).
-The Information sidebar provides different metadata for each asset, while the Content Performance sidebar gathers statistics for your content, like the number of reads and views or the traffic channels.
+From the Contents List, you can access the Content info sidebar (3) and the Content Performance tool.
+The Information sidebar shows different metadata for each asset, while the Content Performance tool gathers statistics for your content, like the number of views or the traffic acquisition channels.

 To learn more about the Content Dashboard interface and how to customize the information for your needs, see the Content Dashboard Interface topic.